-Shakespeare wrote these lines about the Arden being a haven in 1601 but the same area -- just four years later in a village not far from Birmingham -- served as a secret hideout of England’s famous/infamous revolutionaries: the Gunpowder Plotters.
+Shakespeare wrote these lines about the Arden as a haven in 1601 but the same area just four years later, in a village not far from Birmingham, served as a secret hideout of England’s infamous revolutionaries: the Gunpowder Plotters.

 The Plotters (who included in their ranks the now far-famed Guy Fawkes) aimed to assassinate King James, the Protestant Head of England, whom the Plotters regarded as an oppressor of their Catholic faith.
 Their plan was to travel from Birmingham to London on horseback on the night of November 5th 1605, then blow up the entire House of Lords from underneath, thereby killing King James and all his Protestant ministers.
 The plot was foiled when Guy Fawkes was caught guarding twenty barrels of gunpowder in the basement.

 The rest of the Gunpowder Plotters rode back to a hide-out in a small settlement near Birmingham before being hunted down and killed by a militia loyal to the King.

 Shakespeare’s father was actually good friends with the leader of the Gunpowder Plotters.
 However, nobody has as yet to find out about Shakespeare’s true religious convictions and whether he sympathized with the Gunpowder plotters or not, but in both fiction and history, the woodlands around Birmingham have served as a green haven from corrupt authority.

 Five hundred years on again, here in the 21st century, the story of the Gunpowder Plot survives as Guy Fawkes Night when the English come together on the evening of November 5th to light bonfires and fireworks.